MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcvisualmanager-class.md

  A rectangle that specifies the boundaries of the MDI client area.

 ### Return Value
  A reserved value.
-The default implementation returns `FALSE`.
+The default implementation returns FALSE.

 ### Remarks
  Override this method to execute custom code when the visual manager erases the MDI client area.